adityabhosle-1/MetaCapture/README.md

-# SSnMeta
+# MetaCapture Engine
-This repository has the Screenshotting and Meta Data modules of IntelliSense.
+This repository contains the MetaCapture Engine of IntelliAssist.

 test5.cpp --> Working Screenshotting file